anuraag-k/PerformanceTestAction/README.md

 ### `duration`

-**Optional** You can use this argument to specify the duration of the stages in the Rate Schedule.
+**Optional** You can use this option to specify the duration of the stages in the Rate Schedule.

 ### `exportLog`